Click here to edit using the old editor

 • Develop skills that allow you to practice as a confident and competent nurse and enjoy a rewarding career in the area of nursing that excites you.

-• Learn and work alongside all fields of nursing and recognise the contribution of each other's expertise.
+• Learn and work alongside other nursing professions and recognise the contribution of each other's expertise.

 • Benefit from our friendly team with a wealth of collective experience to share with you and support you.